 - resistance to bad weather

 - poor resistance to bee diseases (nosema - acariosis)

 - construction of irregular honeycombs

 Its combination with the Italian bee, once stabilized without the negative characteristics of both subspecies, has the same potential as the Buckfast bee, which instead of base is a combination of Italian and Mellifera bee.

-Black Maltese (Ruttneri)
+Black Maltese (Ruttneri) - minimum order 5 queens

 Black Maltese (Ruttneri) bee selected in Gozo Island.
 In spring it develops very fastly.
 To reduce natural swarming impulse, nervousness and sensitivity to Nosema of Maltese bees, queens are mated with buckfast drones.
 Very productive on important nectariferous flows.
 Bears hot and dry summer well.
 Very good for pollination.